A unified approach to the performance analysis of caching systems: Cache networks

 Note that, since $p_{\text{in}} (1,m)$ and $p _{\text{in}}(2,m)$ are interdependent, a fixed-point iterative procedure is needed to jointly determine them.

 It remains to approximate the hit probability at cache 2.
 When $T^2_C > T^1_C$, we write:

-Indeed, since at time $t^-$ cache 1 does not store the object by construction, either the previous request arrived at cache 2 in $[t-T^2_C, t-T^1_C]$, or it arrived in $[t-T^1_C, t]$ but did not trigger an insertion in cache 1 because object $m$ was not found in cache 2.
-Similarly, if $T^2_C < T^1_C$:
+Indeed, since at time $t^-$ cache 1 does not store the object by construction, either the previous request arrived in $[t-T^2_C, t-T^1_C]$ at cache 2, or it arrived in $[t-T^1_C, t]$ { (again at cache 2)} but it did not trigger an insertion in cache 1 because object $m$ was not found in cache 2.} As before, we model the stream of requests arriving at cache 2 (i.e. producing a miss at cache 1) without triggerring an insertion in the first cache as a Poisson process with intensity $\lambdahat_m(2) \cdot (1- p_{\text{hit}}(2,m))$.

-At last we remark that cache networks implementing LCD have been previously considered in~\cite{lao06} for the special case of tandem topologies.
-We emphasize that the method proposed in this paper provides a significantly simpler and higher scalable alternative to the approach devised in~\cite{lao06}, by capturing in a simple yet effective way existing correlations between caches' states, while reducing the number of interdependent parameters that must be estimated through the iterative procedure.